 It remains as propulsive as its namesake, the precious locomotive of engineer Johnnie Gray (Keaton) and, as the movie’s titles inform us, one of his two true loves.
 The other is Annabelle (Marion Mack), whose picture adorns the General’s cabin; early in the film, Gray gifts Annabelle with a portrait of himself before the engine.

-The movie opens with Gray returning to his and Annabelle’s hometown of Marietta, Ga., from a route to Chattanooga, Tenn., at the outset of the Civil War.
+The movie opens with Gray returning to his and Annabelle’s hometown of Marietta, Georgia, from a route to Chattanooga, Tennessee, at the outset of the Civil War.
 Gray (baddum-ching) attempts to enlist with the Confederacy, but is denied for being too valuable to the South as an engineer; he cuts in line and tries again, altering his expression and listed occupation, but is quickly discovered.

 “If we lose this war, don’t blame me,” he scolds the enlistment officers via the titles.
 Indeed, Gray goes on to single-handedly save the South from early defeat, but only after losing first the General and then Annabelle to Northern forces.